Joan of Arc: Coronation and siege of Paris

 As the Armagnac army approached Paris, many of the towns along the way surrendered without a fight.
 On 15 August, the English forces under the Duke of Bedford confronted the Armagnacs near Montépilloy in a fortified position that the Armagnac commanders thought was too strong to assault.
 Joan rode out in front of the English positions to try to provoke them to attack.
 They refused, resulting in a standoff.
 The English retreated the following day.
 The Armagnacs continued their advance and launched an assault on Paris on 8 September.
 During the fighting, Joan was wounded in the leg by a crossbow bolt.
 She remained in a trench beneath the city walls until she was rescued after nightfall.
 The Armagnacs had suffered 1,500 casualties.
 The following morning, Charles ordered an end to the assault.
 Joan was displeased and argued that the attack should be continued.
 She and Alençon had made fresh plans to attack Paris, but Charles dismantled a bridge approaching Paris that was necessary for the attack and the Armagnac army had to retreat.

 After the defeat at Paris, Joan's role in the French court diminished.
 Her aggressive independence did not agree with the court's emphasis on finding a diplomatic solution with Burgundy, and her role in the defeat at Paris reduced the court's faith in her.

-After the defeat, scholars at the University of Paris argued that she failed to take Paris because her inspiration was not divine.
+Scholars at the University of Paris argued that she failed to take Paris because her inspiration was not divine.
 In September, Charles disbanded the army, and Joan was not allowed to work with the Duke of Alençon again.